PandasThumb/pandasthumb.github.io/_posts/2021/2021-07-01-Phylogeny-Q-and-A-for-the-skeptic.md

 So how do we deal with characters that conflict with the tree?
 If we’re lucky, homoplasy and other sources of conflict are rare and affect few characters.
 If homoplasy is common but random, different characters showing homoplasy will disagree on what tree to support, leaving the characters without homoplasy to show a consistent signal that stands out from the noise, even if collectively the noise is louder than the signal.
  <p>

-_3. Are the species misleadingly cherry picked to match the attributes to minimize homoplasy?_
+<em>3.
+Are the species misleadingly cherry picked to match the attributes to minimize homoplasy?</em>
  <p>

 No. The species in phylogenetic studies are picked to answer the questions the researcher is interested in.
 If you want to know relationships of humans within primates, you pick species from all the various groups of primates, and perhaps a rodent or two for an outgroup.
 If you want to know whether humans really are primates, you pick species from various other groups of mammals as well as a collection of primates.
 And generally you don’t know in advance how much homoplasy you will encounter.